NoahBeckerman/Ironhack-final-project/README.md

 * [Sqlalchemy] - Used to connect the Python IDE to a local MYSQL Database .
 * [Scikit] - Used for the machine learning.
 * [Tableau] - Used for presenting the data findings.
+* [Jupyter Notebook] - The IDE used to run the code.